Zach Orr

-Zachary Orr (born June 9, 1992) is an American professional football coach and former linebacker who is the defensive coordinator for the Baltimore Ravens of the National Football League (NFL).
-He previously served as an assistant coach for the Ravens from 2017 to 2020 and from 2022 to 2023 as the inside linebackers coach.
-He was also the outside linebackers coach for the Jacksonville Jaguars in 2021.
+Zachary Orr (born June 9, 1992) is an American professional football coach and former linebacker who is currently the linebackers coach for the Seattle Seahawks of the National Football League (NFL).
+Previously, he served as the defensive coordinator for the Baltimore Ravens of the National Football League (NFL).
+Before that, he was an assistant coach for the Ravens from 2017–2020, outside linebackers coach for the Jacksonville Jaguars in 2021, and inside linebackers coach for the Ravens from 2022–2023.

 Orr played college football at North Texas and signed with the Ravens as an undrafted free agent in 2014.
 He played for three seasons in the NFL.

 Playing career

 Orr was signed by the Baltimore Ravens as an undrafted free agent in 2014.
 He made the 53-man roster as an undrafted rookie and finished second on the team with 7 special teams tackles.

 Orr began the 2016 season as the Ravens starting weak-side linebacker, and sealed a win over the Jacksonville Jaguars in Week 3 with an interception in the waning seconds.
 He started all 15 games he played in, recording 132 tackles, five passes defended, three interceptions, and a forced fumble.
 He was placed on injured reserve on December 30, 2016, prior to the season finale.
 He was named second-team All-Pro after the 2016 season.

 Orr announced his retirement from the NFL on January 20, 2017 due to a congenital neck/spine condition that ended his season.
-On June 28, 2017, Orr announced on Good Morning Football that he would be coming out of retirement and return to football after receiving encouraging diagnoses about the congenital spinal condition.
+On June 28, Orr announced on Good Morning Football that he would be coming out of retirement and return to football after receiving encouraging diagnoses about the congenital spinal condition.
 Orr was set to be a restricted free agent in 2017, but the Ravens never placed a tender on him since they assumed he would retire, therefore making Orr an unrestricted free agent.

 After visiting with six teams and talking with 11 others, no team would sign him due to his spinal condition and herniated disc.
 He officially announced his retirement for a second time on August 18, 2017.